apache/cordova-plugin-file/README.md

 So `size` parameter for `requestFileSystem` function does not affect filesystem in Firefox and IE.
 - `readAsBinaryString` function is not stated in the Specs and not supported in IE and does not have a stub.
 - `file.type` is always null.
-- You should not create entry using DirectoryEntry instance callback result which was deleted.
+- You should not create entry using FileSystemDirectoryEntry instance callback result which was deleted.
 Otherwise, you will get a 'hanging entry'.
 - Before you can read a file, which was just written you need to get a new instance of this file.
 - `setMetadata` function, which is not stated in the Specs supports `modificationTime` field change only.
 - `copyTo` and `moveTo` functions do not support directories.
 - Directories metadata is not supported.
-- Both Entry.remove and directoryEntry.removeRecursively don't fail when removing
+- Both FileSystemEntry.remove and directoryEntry.removeRecursively don't fail when removing
 non-empty directories - directories being removed are cleaned along with contents instead.
 - `abort` and `truncate` functions are not supported.
 - progress events are not fired.
 For example, this handler will be not executed: